-The Doghouse; fill your bowl.
+The Doghouse: fill your bowl.

 The words blared out across the street in the form of a sour candy apple green neon sign, joined with a cheap tagline that looked better on a box of cheap brand dog food.
 Everything about the building screamed cheap, foul, ruined straight to the core.
 Once, the now whorehouse equivalent of a dive bar had snagged the eye of every passerby and drawn them in with nothing but a muted beat and the allure of nights of passion and temptation driven-euphoria.

 The decor was no longer white and gold marble statues of women in positions of pleasure; frozen forever with bliss etched into their immaculate features- no, the statues were nothing more but broken busts.
 One lacked a head, some lacked arms, one was nothing but a hand between clenched thighs.
-Even the blood red ribbon curtains that’d once acted as screens of privacy were now so moth eaten and torn that every act of sin was more or less an exhibitionist sport than anything else.
+Even the blood red ribbon curtains that’d once acted as screens of privacy were now so moth eaten and torn that every act of sin was more or less an exhibitionist sport more than anything.

 A lack of customers meant a lack of money, and a lack of money meant staff had upped and left the Doghouse to that of the dogs themselves.
 From the bar staff to the very whores that brought business in the first place.
 Nowadays, the Doghouse was just another cheap, high-roller wannabe.
 Instead of dancing or trying to lure in the stray client, the remaining men and women -strapped to the whorehouse via debt- didn’t even try to tease or attempt.
 The allure was gone, the desire?
 In the same state as the whorehouse itself; faded and now nothing but a lowly attempt at business.